knh11545/openrefine4searching/ISRCTN/README.md

 ## Export of trial data

 We are finished altering the data in the OpenRefine project.
-So we export an archival copy of the project as described above.
+So we export an archival copy of the project.
+Use the menu _Export_ --> _OpenRefine project archive to file_.

 Now we can export the deduplicated guideline records.

 ### Export data to a RIS file using the Templating Export

-For RIS file format see [Wikipedia](https://en.wikipedia.org/wiki/RIS_(file_format))
+For a documentation of the RIS file format see [Wikipedia](https://en.wikipedia.org/wiki/RIS_(file_format))

-In the Templating Export form:
+In the _Templating Export_ form:

 * Prefix: empty.
 * Suffix: empty.
-* Row Separator: Make sure to have an empty line in the so that the records are separated.
+* Row Separator:  empty
 * Row Remplate:

 ```
 TY  - WEB
 TI  - {{cells["title"].value}}
 PY  - {{cells["year"].value}}